pujan08/python-basic/README.md

 # python-basic
-Taking input from the user.
+Taking input from the user and print it using Input function.